andieleee/CPE487/Lab4/README.md

 ---
-To utilize the 4 unused LEDs, minor changes were added to both files In [leddec16.vhd](https://github.com/andieleee/CPE487/blob/main/Lab4/leddec16.vhd), data was changed from `(15 downto 0)` to `(31 downto 0)`, data4 was given additional possible assignments, and anode was uncommented to utilize the other half of the displays.
+To utilize the 4 unused LEDs, minor changes were added to both files In [leddec16.vhd](https://github.com/andieleee/CPE487/blob/main/Lab4/leddec16.vhd), 'data' was changed from `(15 downto 0)` to `(31 downto 0)`.
+Signal 'data4' was given additional possible assignments, and anode was uncommented to utilize the other half of the displays.

 ```
 data4 <=